 ‘European Economic Area’ (“the EEA”) consists of all EU member states, plus Norway, Iceland, and Liechtenstein.

-‘Consilio Group’/ ’Group Company(ies)’ means one or more of the Consilio LLC group of companies, being companies sharing the same ultimate parent/controlling shareholder as Consilio Global SPRL.
+‘Consilio Group’/ ’Group Company(ies)’ means one or more of the Consilio group of companies, being companies sharing the same ultimate parent/controlling shareholder as Consilio Global SPRL.

 Information About us

 Consilio Global SPRL is a Belgian company, with a registered address at Tour Bastion – Etage 20, Place du Champ de Mars 5, Ixelles (1050 Bruxelles), and enterprise number 0883.063.353.